Recycling small electrical items

 Recycling large electric items

-Any large electric items and household batteries can be taken to one of the Household Waste Recycling Centres (HWRC).
+Any large electric items and household batteries can also be taken to one of the Household Waste Recycling Centres (HWRC).

 Some manufacturers or shops will recycle your old electricals when you buy a new electrical item.